MakeSchool-Tutorials/Makestagram-Swift/P0-Getting-Started/content.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/Wd-ZPtc_kNI" frameborder="0" allowfullscreen></iframe>

 Let's get started by taking a look at how Parse works and defining the data model for our app.

+#Feedback

+If you have feedback on this tutorial or find any mistakes, please open issues on the [GitHub Repository](https://github.com/MakeSchool-Tutorials/Makestagram-Swift).